 Have you ever heard of “trisomy”?
 Trisomy is a chromosomal condition that is the result of a mistake in cell division.
 Chromosomes are the structures in cells that contain genes.
 Each person normally has 23 pairs of chromosomes, or 46 in all.
 An individual inherits one chromosome from the mother’s egg and one from the father’s sperm.
 When an egg and sperm join together, they normally form a fertilized egg with 46 chromosomes.

 Sometimes something goes wrong before fertilization.
 A developing egg or sperm cell may divide incorrectly, causing that egg or sperm to have an extra chromosome.
 When this cell joins with a normal egg or sperm cell, the resulting embryo has 47 chromosomes instead of 46.

-Although trisomy can occur with any chromosome, there are three conditions that are most often associated with an extra chromosome.
+Although trisomy can occur with any chromosome, there are a few conditions that are most often associated with an extra chromosome.
 They are:

 - Trisomy 21 or Down syndrome: Down syndrome is one of the most common birth defects.
 In the US, about 6,000 babies (or 1 in 700) are born with Down syndrome each year.
 Most affected individuals have intellectual disabilities within the mild to moderate range.
 Although health conditions such as heart defects and vision and hearing problems are associated, most of these can be treated, and life expectancy is now about 60 years

 - Trisomy 18 is also called Edward syndrome.
 Trisomy 18 occurs in about 1 in 5,000 live births each year.
 Affected individuals may have heart defects, significant intellectual and developmental delay, and other life-threatening medical problems.